 And we consider the time – 1978 – the era of the power tenor super vocalist: Ronnie James Dio (Long Live Rock ‘n’ Roll), Rob Halford (Killing Machine), Ian Gillan (Gillan), Bon Scott (Powerage), David Coverdale (Snakebite), Freddie Mercury (Jazz), Brad Delp (Don’t Look Back), Meat Loaf (Bat Out Of Hell); even vocalists not in the heavy rock genre were pushing the boundaries of acrobatic singing – Steve Perry, Geddy Lee, Bob Seger, Sting, Jon Anderson…

 Paul Stanley stands as tall as any rock vocalist out there, yet he is rarely recognized for his vocal ability due to the distraction of the circus known as KISS.
 Vindication would come for us believers when he joined the cast of Phantom Of The Opera in May 1999.
 See? we said!
-If our hero can be respected by this TRAINED MUSICAL ECHELON, imagine how good he must actually be in the rock milieu!
+If our hero can be respected by this TRAINED MUSICAL ECHELON, imagine how good he must actually be in the world of rock and roll!

 Well, we didn’t have to imagine – here it is: the 1978 album from the catalyst, the hedonist, the VOCALIST – Paul Stanley!